 As the longest-running scripted primetime television series in America, you’d think The Simpsons‘ back catalogue would have been easier to track down on streaming services but that’s never been the case here in Australia.

-Disney+ will mark the first time Australians will have access to the entire back catalogue and binging through Springfield’s golden years is going to be a big reason many will sign up to Disney+ on day one.
+Disney Plus marked the first time Australians could access to the entire back catalogue and binging through Springfield’s golden years was a big reason many signed up to Disney Plus on day one.

 This long-running series depicts elementary school as a small civilisation, complete with a reigning monarch, King Bob (sixth grader).